SQL Server 2014 for backups

 SQL Server Managed Backup to Azure

-You can also configure SQL Server Managed Backup to Windows Azure on instances which run on-premises and instances which run on Azure virtual machines.
+You can also configure SQL Server Managed Backup to Windows Azure on instances that run on-premises and instances which run on Azure virtual machines.

 Encryption for backups

-You will have to use either a certificate or an asymetric key in order to perform encryption during the backup process.
+You will have to use either a certificate or an asymmetric key in order to perform encryption during the backup process.

-There are also other improvements which SQL Server 2014 will bring to the public and you can find a list of other improvements here.
+There are also other improvements that SQL Server 2014 will bring to the public and you can find a list of other improvements here.